-- The first outputs cam profile X,Y data in equal increments of machine angle.
+- X,Y cam-coordinates at equal increments of machine angle.
 This is satisfactory for most cams to be made.
 However, you do not know the chordal error that will be introduced by the interpolation of the NC/CNC cutting machine.
 This might become an issue with cams that are especially large - such as cams around filling machines.
-However, you can produce cams with up to 100,000 points.
+However, you can produce cams with 100,000+ points.

-- You can also save the Cam to a DXF File.
+- You can save the Cam to a DXF File.

-- MechDesigner can download Cams to SolidWorks.
+- MechDesigner can export the Cams directly to SOLIDWORKS.
 There you will be able to save your Cams to any format you like for manufacture.